 Given that the project would generate more than 50MW of renewable energy, Tillbridge Solar is classified as a Nationally Significant Infrastructure Project (NSIP).
-This means that we need to submit a Development Consent Order (DCO) application to the Secretary of State for Business, Energy and Industrial Strategy (BEIS).
+This means that we need to submit a Development Consent Order (DCO) application to the Secretary of State for Energy Security and Net Zero.

 The Secretary of State will appoint an independent Examining Authority to scrutinise the development consent application in accordance with the relevant legislation (the Planning Act 2008).
 The Secretary of State will ask the Planning Inspectorate (PINS) to run the examination of the DCO application.
 Following this period of examination, PINS will make a recommendation to the Secretary of State as to whether to grant development consent.